Valdet Gashi: Militantism and death

 In January 2015, Gashi left Germany to join up with Islamic State militants in Syria.
 To cover his whereabouts, he claimed he was headed to Thailand on a sports mission.
 He was married and had two children and left them behind when he joined the extremists.
-He later revealed that he had joined ISIS and was helping in patrolling in the Manbij area and the Euphrates River near the Syrian-Turkish border looking for smugglers trading in cigarettes, alcohol and drugs, all forbidden in ISIS-controlled areas.
+He later revealed that he had joined IS and was helping in patrolling in the Manbij area and the Euphrates River near the Syrian-Turkish border looking for smugglers trading in cigarettes, alcohol and drugs, all forbidden in IS-controlled areas.
 His father Enver Gashi pleaded with him through the media to return to his family, but to no avail.
 In a later interview with the Swiss German SRF station in June 2015, he said he was "trying to help build a modern caliphate in Syria" adding: "If I die while doing good, I of course will be glad."
 His death was widely reported on 6 July 2015 after his brother confirmed the death of Valdet on 4 July.